Home

 You can also have a picnic at Babcock Ranch.
 You can bring your own picnic basket or enjoy a lunch of BBQ pork sandwiches, hot dogs and finger foods in the Gator Shack Restaurant.

-The remaining acreage will be used to create a futuristic, sustainable, environmentally sensitive community.
-It will be the first city almost any place on earth to use the sun for almost all of its energy needs.
+It is the first city almost any place on earth to use the sun for almost all of its energy needs.
 Who knows, this modern city could also end up being one of the popular Florida tourist attractions of tomorrow.

 DIRECTIONS